datastaxdevs/workshop-nosqlbench/README.md

 The driver here is `stdout`, so each operation will simply print its body to screen.
 As you can see, these are not valid CQL statements, indeed one would get errors if invoking with `drivers=cql`.
-This is an important point: the operation body itself can take any form, since _the actual syntactical validation will happen at driver level_.
-NoSQLBench offers several drivers, and it is important to match statement bodies with the proper drivers (`stdout` in particular can take anything as input).
+This is an important point: the operation body itself can take any form, since _its actual syntactical validation will happen at driver level_.
+NoSQLBench offers several drivers, and it is important to match statement bodies with the proper drivers (`stdout` in particular can take basically anything as input).

 Bindings are defined in a functional way, by providing a sequence of functions that will be composed, left-to-right.
 It is implied that the input to